RECORD CLUB

 Do you remember the first record you ever bought?
 Have a favourite album?
 Believe that music sounds better on vinyl?
 Well so do we!

 Most meetings take place once a month and sessions are facilitated by a member of our team.
-Some contextualizing notes about the album are provided at the start of the session and, after a short introduction we’ll drop the needle onto track one and savor the first side of the record.
+Some notes about the album are provided at the start of the session and, after a short introduction we’ll drop the needle onto track one and savor the first side of the record.
 At the end of side one we take a few minutes to share any initial reactions before turning the record over.
-When the album finishes, we encourage people to grab a tea or a coffee before we discuss the album together whilst having a listen to any other relevant songs along the way.
+When the album finishes, we encourage everyone to discuss the album together if they’d like to, whilst having a listen to any other relevant songs along the way.

 UPCOMING SESSIONS